 - Security At present many of the boundaries consist of low fencing and minimal trees and hedging.
 This makes those properties particularly exposed to potential intruders who may use the access provided by the development to enter their property. - Privacy With new two storey homes potentially within 10.5 metres of resident's boundaries, even with 1.8m high fencing erected, residents' gardens will be overlooked.
 Many of the existing properties have significant glazing to the rear to take advantage of the current view.
-This will also be exposed by the close proximity of the new housing to their ear. - Noise & light pollution Residents currently enjoy minimal light and noise pollution to the rear of their property; this will be greatly impacted by the development.
-The increase in noise during the build is also likely to be significant. - Views Whilst residents accept that their current views across open fields towards Tanner's Copse will no longer be available to them, the consensus is that they would prefer a natural view provided by screening as opposed to houses.
-The residents request that there is significant planting across the entire boundary of the properties to screen and secure their gardens prior to the build of the development.
+This will also be exposed by the close proximity of the new housing to their rear. - Noise & light pollution Residents currently enjoy minimal light and noise pollution to the rear of their property; this will be greatly impacted by the development.
+The increase in noise during the build is also likely to be significant. - Views Whilst I accept that current resident views across open fields towards Tanner's Copse will no longer be available to them, the consensus is that they would prefer a natural view provided by screening.
+I request that there is significant planting across the entire boundary of the properties to screen and secure their gardens prior to the build of the development, the currently proposed planting in the application can be significantly increased to the benefit of existing residents.
 This screening would ideally be mature evergreen trees such as the Cherry Laurel, with a minimum initial height of 2.5m and planted before any work begins.
 Also I would want a 1.8m high close boarded fence erected along the rear of all properties that directly back onto the Eastern Parcel - currently all properties have post & rail fencing to maximise the view, the change in use and requirement for change of fencing needs to be completed by the developer prior to work commencing.
-In the application it states, "Extensive planting of native wildflowers, trees, hedgerows and meadows", so residents believe that this request is reasonable and in line the development priorities.
+On the application it states, "Extensive planting of native wildflowers, trees, hedgerows and meadows", so residents believe that this request is reasonable and in line the development priorities.
 TYPES OF HOUSES BEHIND THE GARDENS OF EXISTING PROPERTIES ON HYDE END ROAD The residents of 75 to 47 Hyde End Road will have rear gardens that back onto the proposed development.
 Therefore, the type, size and height of houses directly behind these gardens is of considerable importance to the residents.
-Our preference of housing type directly behind these gardens is prioritised below: - 1) Larger detached two storey properties (4-5 bedroom properties) - 2) Bungalows - 3) Smaller semi-detached two storey properties The rationale for this prioritisation is to minimise the number of newly created gardens that directly back onto our rear gardens.
+The preference of housing type directly behind these gardens is prioritised below: - 1) Larger detached two storey properties (4-5 bedroom properties) - 2) Bungalows - 3) Smaller semi-detached two storey properties The rationale for this prioritisation is to minimise the number of newly created gardens that directly back onto our rear gardens.
 It is our understanding from the consultation & application is that all properties will be no higher than two storeys.
-We would request that no three storey houses are permitted nor are two story houses with a dormer in the roof, effectively creating a three storey house.
+I would request that no three storey houses are permitted nor are two story houses with a Dorma in the roof, effectively creating a three storey house.
 PHASING OF DEVELOPMENT.